Finding help to afford prescription medications

 Do your research

-“You learn to be an advocate,” said Colin Cornett whose wife, Pam, has been living with lupus for more than 20 years.
+“You learn to be an advocate,” said Colin Cornett.
+His wife, Pam, has been living with lupus for more than 20 years.

-They were able to find help through a PAP, but hit a snag again in 2015 when their application was up for annual renewal.
-They were faced with the reality of either having to come up with $5,000 on the spot or Pam having to forgo her medication.
+They were able to find help through a PAP.
+But, they hit a snag again in 2015 when their application was up for annual renewal.
+They had to come up with $5,000 on the spot or Pam had to forgo her medication.

 “It took three days to get in contact with the manufacturer,” said Colin.
-“But as soon as I got to the manufacturer they were sending me a vial to solve the immediate issue.”
+“But as soon as I got to them they were sending me a vial to solve the immediate issue.”

 His advice to anyone looking into PAPs or renewing one is to start early every year and know what resources are out there.
-While not every drug company offers PAPs, many of the medications used to treat lupus do have assistance available.
+Not every drug company offers PAPs.
+However, many of the medications used to treat lupus do have help available.